Psychologists in Public Service Wayfinder Award

 This award is open to all disciplines; nominees do not need to be a psychologist or psychology student.
 Contribution and impact may include but not limited to:

-- The development of effective materials, ground breaking research, implementation of an effective program, or development of evidence-based practice that is culturally appropriate for Native Americans.
+- development of effective materials, ground breaking research, implementation of an effective program, or development of evidence-based practice that is culturally appropriate for Native Americans

 To submit a nomination, please provide the following:

-Submit nomination materials to Jack Tsai through his assistant’s email by May 15, 2021.
+Submit nomination materials to Jennifer Snyder by May 1, 2022.